 The result of a vectorized PRNG function depends on the size of the arguments and the distribution's support.
 If all arguments are scalars, then the return type is a scalar.
-For a continuous distribution, if there are any non-scalar arguments, the return type is a real array (real[]) matching the size of any of the non-scalar arguments, as all non-scalar arguments must have matching size.
-Discrete distributions return ints and continuous distributions return reals, each of appropriate size.
-The symbol R denotes such a return type.
+For a continuous distribution, if there are any non-scalar arguments, the return type is a real array ('array[] real') matching the size of any of the non-scalar arguments, as all non-scalar arguments must have matching size.
+Discrete distributions return 'ints' and continuous distributions return 'reals', each of appropriate size.
+The symbol \mathbb{R} denotes such a return type.